cthulhustig/autojimmy/docs/known_issues.md

 ```
 XDG_SESSION_TYPE=x11
 ```

+## macOS: Segmentation fault: 11 when starting
+This can happen when using Python 3.12.
+Using Python 3.11 resolves the issue.

 ## macOS: World information tool tips aren't showing tile images from Traveller Map
 This issue can be caused by an HTTPS certificate failure.
 After installing a versions of